matheuscscp/gke-metadata-server/README.md

 ### The `metadata.google.internal` DNS record

-Google has documented the `http://metadata.google.internal` endpoint as where to fetch metadata from, and that it should resolve to `http://169.254.169.254`.
-While some Google libraries hard-code the IP address and hit it directly without DNS resolution, others may use the DNS hostname to fetch metadata from the emulator.
-If that's your case, you can add to your Pods the following DNS configuration:
+If you observe DNS lookup errors for `metadata.google.internal` in your Pods, you can add to them the following DNS configuration:

 ```yaml
 spec: